-70% (including 5% women) of the 100 participants surveyed in new or improved courses on renewable energy, the regional electricity market, and energy efficiency - supported by the project - confirmed that they had benefitted from attending the course, and noted a solid improvement in their work.
+70% (including 10% women) of the 150 participants surveyed in new or improved courses on renewable energy, the regional electricity market, and energy efficiency - supported by the project - confirmed that they had benefitted from attending the course, and noted a solid improvement in their work.

-• Result of Indicator B1 - Approaches Introduced
+Result of Indicator B1 - Approaches Introduced

-Ten utility providers in the ECOWAS region that actively participated in a learning and knowledge exchange platform, have introduced five approaches to reduce technical, non-technical or commercial losses in the distribution network.
+Ten utility providers in the ECOWAS region that actively participated in a learning and knowledge exchange platform, have introduced seven approaches to reduce technical, non-technical or commercial losses in the distribution network.

-This report gives the various statistics of technical and non-technical losses up to 2017 in the region, and the main strategies for reducing these losses.
+This report gives the various statistics of technical and nontechnical losses up to 2020 in the region, and the main strategies for reducing these losses.
 It will also provide indicative analyses on their evolution.

-&lt;sup>1 The Federal Ministry for Economic Cooperation and Development (BMZ)
+The Federal Ministry for Economic Cooperation and Development (BMZ)